As one person puts it, the feeling of anxiety can be like having worms crawling through your brain.

 OK, so watching a comedy isn’t going to get rid of your anxiety for good – but it might make you laugh a few times.
 And laughter helps you feel better and fights stress.

-24) Get involved with activities are social in nature.
+Start with activities that are social in nature.
 Spend time with friends.
 And if you don’t have them, make them!
 Join social groups, clubs, organizations and get involved.

 Maybe consider joining a support group.
 Or volunteer – you’ll help people, make new friends, and probably feel better about things.